 “Come and share a pot of tea.
 My home is warm and my friendship is free”

-My philosophy of living is a “my door is always open” attitude and there is nothing I like more than cooking for loved ones – family and friends.
-Sharing a meal around the table or a tea is a joy and I always like to use my fine China collection at every opportunity.
-Even now…
+I like to live with the philosophy of “my door is always open” attitude and there is nothing I like more than cooking for loved ones – family and friends.
+Sharing a meal around the table or tea is a joy and I always like to use my fine China collection at every opportunity.
+Even…

 “Rainy days should be spent at home with a cup of tea and a good book.”